braze-inc/braze-docs/_docs/_developer_guide/customization_guides/content_cards.md

   - Web

 guide_top_header: "Content Card Customization"
-guide_top_text: "Braze provides <a href='/docs/user_guide/message_building_by_channel/content_cards/creative_details'>five Content Card templates: banner, captioned image, classic, classic image, and control</a>.
-These templates can be used as a starting place for your implementations, tweaking their look and feel, the order in which cards are displayed, and how the feed is shown to your users.
-And when you create new, completely custom Content Card types, you can log analytics to make sure that Braze is tracking how successful your new types of cards are."
+guide_top_text: "Customizing Content Cards and the feed in which they are located can be done during onboarding or as you continue to grow using Braze.
+You can also create new, completely custom Content Card types and log analytics to make sure that Braze is tracking how successful your new types of cards are."
 description: "This landing page links to various ways to customize Braze SDK Content Cards for multiple platforms."

 guide_featured_title: "Section Articles"